 - Cervical rotation toward the symptomatic side of less than 60°: Simply rotating the head to the side can determine if an impaired range of motion exists.

-- Improve Joint Movement from the release of gas: Although this theory is proposed by many chiropractors, there is no evidence supporting the notion that cracking your back releases gas within the synovial fluid (read the article from Scientific America).
+- Improved Joint Movement From the Release of Gas: Although this theory is proposed by many chiropractors, there is no evidence supporting the notion that cracking your back releases gas within the synovial fluid (read the article from Scientific America).

 - Placebo: Placebos are plentiful in our world, including medicine.
 Many people associate cracking any joint with feeling better.
 Therefore, simply believing cracking your back will make you feel better can cause improvement.

 - Is thoracic spine manipulation the best treatment for cervical radiculopathy?
-The Young (2019) study only compared a manipulation compared to fake or sham manipulation.
+The Young (2019) study only compared manipulation to a fake or sham manipulation.
 Therefore, we are not sure if this treatment is best compared to other forms of manual therapy, traction, exercise, or something else.
 Also, there are various phases of an injury, making it difficult to say if manipulation is the best form of treatment during all phases of an injury.

 - What are the long term effects of thoracic spine manipulation?
 We currently do not know the long-term effects of spinal manipulation.
 Anecdotally, it seems regular spinal manipulation is non-harmful, as many have received this form of treatment for years without any long-term negative effects (however, there are stories of negative short-term effects noted).